Codecademy/docs/content/html/concepts/links/links.md

 ---
 Title: 'Links'
-Description: 'The anchor element  is used to link to another page or to a certain part of the page if you use its id.
-And the  element defines a link between a document and an external resource.  links are visible to the end users, whereas  links are not.
-The  anchor element is used to create hyperlinks in an HTML document.
-The hyperlinks can point to other webpages, files on the same server, a location on the same page, or any other URL using the hyperlink reference attribute, href.
-The href determines the location the anchor element points to. html  Visit this site'
+Description: 'The anchor element `<a>` is used to link to another page or to a certain part of the page if you use its `id`.
+And the `<link>` element defines a link between a document and an external resource.'
 Subjects:
   - 'Web Development'
   - 'Web Design'